karpathy/ulogme/README.md

 **The user interface**

 1. **Important**.
 As a one-time setup, copy over the example settings file to your own copy: `$ cp render/render_settings_example.js render/render_settings.js` to create your own `render_settings.js` settings file.
 In this file modify everything to your own preferences.
 Follow the provided example to specify title mappings: A raw window title comes in, and we match it against regular expressions to determine what type of activity it is.
 For example, the code would convert "Google Chrome - some cool website" into just "Google Chrome".
 Follow the provided example and read the comments for all settings in the file.
 2. Once that's set up, start the web server viewer: `$ python ulogme_serve.py`, and go to to the provided address) for example `http://localhost:8123`) in your browser.
-Hit the refresh button on top right every time you'd like to refresh the results based on most recetnly recorded activity
+Hit the refresh button on top right every time you'd like to refresh the results based on most recently recorded activity
+3. If your data isn't loading, try to explicitly run `python export_events.py` and then hit refresh.
+This should only be an issue the very first time you run ulogme.

 ## User Interface